EU/IMF says outlook for Greek bailout programme uncertain

-BRUSSELS The outlook for Greece's bailout programme remains uncertain, with differences still to be worked out between the Greek government and its creditors, the European Union and International Monetary Fun said on Monday.
+BRUSSELS, July 8 The outlook for Greece's bailout programme remains uncertain, with differences still to be worked out between the Greek govenrment and its creidtors, the European Union and International Monetary Fun said on Monday.

 "While important progress continues to be made, policy implementation is behind in some areas," the so-called "troika" of creditors said in an update on Greece's bailout programme, which will be discussed later by euro zone finance ministers.